SC6 (TV program): History

 SC6 was created to boost SportsCenter's ratings in the 6 PM hour.

 On Monday, October 9, 2017, after calling for viewers who disagree with the Dallas Cowboys' decision not to kneel during the National Anthem to pressure them by boycotting their sponsors, Hill was suspended for two weeks, leaving Smith to host SC6 by himself for the time being.
 However, he instead opted to sit out the Monday episode, and Matt Barrie ended up hosting.

 During the NFL season, SC6 is also seen Mondays in the same 6:00 p.m.
 ET time slot on ESPN2, due to Monday Night Countdown being aired simultaneously on ESPN (in the case of the latter program, it moved to its current 6:00 p.m.
 ET time slot in 2014, which resulted in the Monday editions of SportsCenter being moved to ESPN2).

 On February 2, 2018, Hill announced that she would be leaving the show to work for ESPN owned The Undefeated, citing her desire to return to more "reporting".

 Return to Traditional SportsCenter Branding

 On February 5, 2018, following Hill's departure, Michael Smith became the solo anchor of the 6:00 p.m.
 ET edition of SportsCenter, which itself reverted to that title as the SC6 branding was dropped.
 On March 8, 2018, Smith announced that he would also be leaving the show effective immediately.

 As of May 14, 2018, the 6:00 p.m.
-ET weeknight editions of SportsCenter are now co-anchored by Kevin Negandhi and Sage Steele.
+ET weeknight editions of SportsCenter are now co-anchored by Kevin Negandhi.

+As of early 2025, Negandhi and Elle Duncan co-anchor the 6 p.m.
+ET SportsCenter Tuesday through Friday, with Hannah Storm and Jay Harris co-anchoring Mondays at 6 p.m.
+ET.